yadavadit/Survelliance/README.md

 streamlit run app.py
 ```

+## Risk Levels
+1. Very High:
+* Triggered when an unknown person is detected and a weapon is identified with high confidence (> 0.7).
+* Indicates an immediate threat requiring urgent action.

+2. High:
+* Triggered when an unknown person is detected, but no weapons are identified with high confidence.
+* Represents a potential risk due to the presence of an unidentified individual.

+3. Moderate:
+* Triggered when no unknown person is detected, but a weapon is identified with high confidence (> 0.7).
+* Suggests caution due to the presence of a weapon in the scene.

+4. Low:
+* Triggered when no unknown person is detected and no weapons are identified with high confidence.
+* Represents a safe or low-risk scenario.

 ## Standalone scripts
 ### 1. To Process an Image with the provided python scripts
 1. Update the file name in the main function of process.py.